Appeals court throws out Arizona ballot harvesting law

 The rulings are a major victory for Democrats who sued to block the 2016 law and the out of precinct voting policy.

-Appeals Court Judge William A. Fletcher wrote for the divided court that the Arizona’s practice of discarding ballots cast in the wrong precinct and criminalizing the collection of another person’t ballot “have a discriminatory impact on American Indian, Hispanic, and African American voters in Arizona” in violation of the Voting Rights Act.
+Appeals Court Judge William A. Fletcher wrote for the divided court that the Arizona’s practice of discarding ballots cast in the wrong precinct and criminalizing the collection of another person’t ballot “have a discriminatory impact on American Indian, Hispanic and African American voters in Arizona” in violation of the Voting Rights Act.
 The ruling also said the ban on what Republicans have called ballot harvesting was enacted with “discriminatory intent.”

 Four of 11 judges on the panel dissented, saying the panel struck down duly enacted policies.

-The lawsuit by the Democratic National Committee, Democratic Senatorial Campaign Committee, and state Democratic Party has been working through the court since shortly after the 2016 law was passed.
+The lawsuit by the Democratic National Committee, Democratic Senatorial Campaign Committee, and state Democratic Party has been working its way through the courts since shortly after the 2016 law was passed.

 The law made it a felony to return someone else’s ballot to election officials in most cases.
 Republicans pushed House Bill 2023 through the Legislature over objections from Democrats, arguing that so-called “ballot harvesting” can lead to election fraud.
 Gov. Doug Ducey signed it, saying it would ensure a chain of custody between the voter and the ballot box.

-Attorneys for the state argue the new law ensures the integrity of elections and called it a reasonable step to prevent voting fraud.
-The state Republican Party has joined the defense.
+Attorneys for the state argue the new law ensured the integrity of elections and called it a reasonable step to prevent voting fraud.
+The state Republican Party joined the defense.

 Both parties used ballot collection in Arizona to boost turnout during elections by going door to door and asking voters if they have completed their mail-in ballot.
-If they have not, they urge them to do so and offer to return it to elections offices.
+If they had not, they urge them to do so and offer to return it to elections offices.
+The ballots are inside sealed envelopes, with voters signature on the back.

 Democrats used the method aggressively in minority communities and argued their success prompted the new GOP-sponsored law.